templalizer1284-zz/cshader/README.md

 # cshader
-## Simple shader loader for C, loads only vertex and fragment shader.
+Simple shader loader for C, loads only vertex and fragment shaders.

 ## Implementation: